Iraqi chemical weapons program: United Nations statistics

+United States statistics

 Declassified documents later revealed that the United States was both aware of Iraq's use of chemical weapons, and also facilitated its acquisition of chemical and biological precursors which were used to make weapons.

 Another analyst insisted that "In a sense, a taboo has been broken, thus making it easier for future combatants to find justification for chemical warfare, this aspect of the Iran–Iraq War should cause Western military planners the gravest concern."
 The Iran–Iraq War failed to reach a military conclusion despite Iraq's use of chemical weapons.
 Roughly 5% of the Iranian casualties were caused by chemical weapons.
 The toll may surpass 90,000 though, according to Iranian experts, since the latency period is as long as 40 years.
 In August 1988, Iran finally accepted a UN ceasefire plan.
 One of the factors that led to this decision was the fear of chemical attacks against Iranian civilians, since Saddam had used them against civilians in the past and that caused "no major international outcry".

-Persian Gulf War
+Gulf War (1990–1991)

+Missile attacks on Israel and Saudi Arabia

 During the Persian Gulf War of 1991, under orders by Saddam Hussein, large numbers of missiles were fired on Israel and Saudi Arabia.
 Besides causing many deaths and extensive property damage, it was feared that the missiles could be armed with nerve gas leading the Israeli and Saudi governments to distribute gas masks to all their citizens.

+Gassing of Kurds and Shia Muslims

 Shortly after the fighting between Iraq and Coalition Forces in the Gulf War came to a cease-fire in February 1991, reports circulated that Saddam Hussein was using chemical agents against Kurds and Shiite Muslims, near UN troops.
 The United States intercepted a message ordering the use of chemical weapons against the cities of Najaf and Karbala.
 U.S. President George H. W. Bush's response was that such use of chemical weapons would result in air strikes against the Iraqi military organization using the chemicals.